PoCInnovation/Pool2023/Software/day05/React/README.md

 Keep your logic, your function calling APIs... the higher in your tree component.
 Pass functions, conditions... ***as parameters*** to your components.

-It might seems not important, but it will help you so much.
+It might not seem important right now, but it will help you so much.

-To set this up, here is a little challenge you can take: all your logic, keep it inside the pages components.
-Only here.
+To set this up, here is a little challenge you can take: all your logic, keep it inside the pages components, and only there.

-If you want to go further in frontend development, follow this principle as much as you can.
+If you want to go further in frontend development, follow this principle as much as you can 😉
 ***

-## Step 8 - Your first API call from a UI
+## Step 8 - Your first API call from a UI 💯

 Now that you have built your User Interface, it's time to call the [API](../resources/README.md) and interact with real data 🚀
 > Please take a moment to setup this.\
-> Feel free to play with it with Postman.
+> Feel free to play with it with a tool like [Postman](https://www.postman.com/).

-Let's call the API when a user registers.
+Let's call the API when a user registers 🧔‍♂️

 **Requirements:**
 - The user must be notified with the appropriate message if the register action succeeds or fails.